ChatGPTDoesMods/AutoPriceAdjust/README.md

 # AutoPriceAdjust
-A simple mod for Supermarket Together that automatically adjusts product prices every morning including adjustments for inflation.
+A simple mod for Supermarket Together that automatically adjusts product prices when you start the day — includes adjustments for inflation.